 I was thinking about what I could use them for, aside from salads and pickles, when it suddenly occurred to me that the crisp, clean flavour would lend itself well to an ice cream.

-My thinking stemmed from a grapefruit and basil ice cream I made earlier in the year – it was clean, sharp and fragrant and the flavour seemed enhanced once frozen.
+My thinking was inspired by a grapefruit and basil ice cream I’d made earlier in the year – it was clean, sharp and fragrant and the flavour seemed enhanced once frozen.

 I’ve been meaning to give cucumber ice cream a go ever since and this weekend it became a reality.

 The recipe was a bit of an experiment, I was very conscious of the need to control the sweetness so it didn’t overpower the taste of the fruit.
 I used honey together with sugar to naturally sweeten the mixture and only used the flesh of the fruit.

 When the ice cream was fully frozen I couldn’t wait to try it – I thought it would either be a roaring success or a complete disaster.
 I’m happy to say that all worked out well.

 The resulting ice cream was crisp and fresh in flavour and the taste of cucumber was well balanced with the sweetness of the honey and cream.

 Last night we had the ice cream as a dessert after a fiery chilli con carne.
 It was a gorgeous palette cleanser and a wonderfully sweet treat to end the meal on.